|Ballast Point, CA|

 Sixty years passed before the placid waters around Ballast Point were again disturbed by deep-sea keels, when Sebastian Vizcaino anchored there on November 10th, 1602.
 He renamed the harbor San Diego in honor of that Saint's day.
 In 1769, Spain decided to occupy the vast territory by converting the Indians to the Catholic faith and teaching them domestic pursuits.
 By this time little transports were coming with supplies on a haphazard schedule, and when the Aranzaya arrived in 1795, she brought three workmen and the necessary timber to build a fort at Ballast Point, or as it was known at that time, Point Guijarros.

 The original Ballast Point fog bell, forged in San Francisco by Garritt and Co., ended up in a scrap yard after the tower was discontinued in 1961.
 Alva “Ollie” Oliphant, a mechanical arts teacher for many years in the San Diego school system, often picked up scrap metal for his students and was thrilled when he discovered the bell.
-After paying the scrap metal price of 5 cents a pound, Ollie had it put on a trailer and towed it home behind his Volkswagen van.
-The bell was mounted on wooden gallows at the Oliphant La Mesa home until 1990, when it was loaned to the San Diego Maritime Museum and placed on display on the promenade near the Berkeley.
-The current location of the bell is not known.
+After paying the scrap metal price of five cents a pound, Ollie had it put on a trailer and towed it home behind his Volkswagen van.

 Head Keepers: John M. Nilsson (1890 – 1892), Henry Hall (1892 – 1895), David R. Splaine (1895 – 1914), Hermann Engel (1914 – 1931), William Mollering (1931 – 1938), Stephen Pozanac (1938 – 1945), Radford Franke (1945 – 1957).